Issues

 Treat it early, treat it seriously, and stop punishing people for being sick.

 Addiction can come from trauma, poverty, crime, or a medical injury and bad luck.
 We also can’t ignore the damage from aggressive opioid marketing.
-I support dignity-first involuntary holds when medically justified—time-bounded, goal-based, and transparent with families.
+I support dignity-first involuntary holds when medically justified, when it is time-bounded, goal-based, and transparent with families.
 But the binding constraint is treatment capacity: without beds, everything else fails.
-Build capacity first—more treatment beds, better crisis pathways, and accountability for the harm done by the opioid era.
+Build capacity first: more treatment beds, better crisis pathways, and accountability for the harm done by the opioid era.

 • Reproductive Health & Abortion